Montluçon Football

-Montluçon Football is a football club located in Montluçon, France.
-They compete in the Championnat National 3, the fifth tier of French football.
+Montluçon Football is a French football club based in Montluçon.
+They compete in Régional 1, the sixth tier of French football.

 The club was formerly known as Étoile des Sports Montluçonnais Football from 1934 to 2011 before dissolving due to financial issues.
 It was reformed in 2011 as Ilets Étoile Football Montluçon before taking its current name of Montluçon Football in 2014.